How Mobile Search works

 Final verification step

-If the Mobile Search still appears empty or black after all steps above, temporarily disable caching or enable a separate mobile cache from your 3rd party plugin cache that you have active in your list of plugins, then clear cache from browser and reload the page directly on a mobile device.
+If the Mobile Search still appears empty or black after checking the settings, temporarily disable cache or enable a separate mobile cache from the third-party cache plugin active on the site.